 Serious Versus Deadly Snakebites

-Some 11% of the approximately 173 species of snake in southern Africa can be considered deadly and these include mambas, cobras, the Rinkhals, Puff Adder, Gaboon Adder, Boomslang and the Twig Snake.
+Roughly 11% of the 173 species of snakes in southern Africa can be considered deadly and these include mambas, cobras, the Rinkhals, Puff Adder, Gaboon Adder, Boomslang and the Twig Snake.
 The Mozambique Spitting Cobra accounts for the vast majority of serious bites, followed by the Puff Adder, and then the Stiletto Snake and Rhombic Night Adder.
 Most of the deaths resulting from snakebite in southern Africa are a result of Cape Cobra and Black Mamba bites.

 The vast majority of snakebite victims who are hospitalised soon after a bite, will survive.
 No more than 15% of snakebite victims will require antivenom.